 Another example is if your soul has an inclination to be outspoken and to be a charismatic leader but that behavior is discouraged by your parents because they are focused on raising you to be polite and obedient.
 This could result in you either denying your true self all your life or embracing your desire to lead but at the same time feeling a curious sense of guilt about taking charge and speaking up.

 Law Of Attraction & Shadow Work

-For many witches, including myself, the Law of Attraction is a big part of performing magic.
+For many witches, including myself, the law of attraction is a big part of performing magic.
 It’s the idea that everything in our universe contains energy.
 That energy vibrates at all different frequencies.
-The Law of Attraction states that energies of a similar vibration will be attracted to one another.
+The law of attraction states that energies of a similar vibration will be attracted to one another.
 For example, you may know someone who is always winning raffles and getting airplane seat upgrades and you have no idea how they do it.
-For whatever reason, it’s likely that this person is holding the same frequency as free stuff and luxury travel.
+For whatever reason, it’s likely that this person is holding a frequency that attracts free stuff and luxury travel.

 Many people in the spiritual community believe that the way to raise your vibration to the things you want is to focus on those things while guiding your thoughts away from the things you do not want to manifest in your life.

 However, we can’t just ignore all the unpleasant aspects of our life.